Reclaim the Night: Slovenia

 On 24 November 2017, a Reclaim the Night protest was held in Ljubljiana.

 USA

-In 1978, Reclaim the Night marches were held in the USA for the first time.
+In 1978, Reclaim the Night marches were held in the US for the first time.
 5,000 women from 50 states marched through the red light district of San Francisco.

 Cultural impact

 The march has inspired a work of theatre called The Darkest Corners, which was part of the Transform 17 festival.
 The show took place in an outdoor car park on the edge of Leeds' managed red light zone.

 Criticism

-Accusations of racism were made against Reclaim the Night shortly after the first events in 1977, and they continually resurfaced afterwards.
-According to Finn Mackay, criticism often focused on claims that the original marches "purposely and unthinkingly chose routes through urban areas with a high proportion of Black and Minority Ethnic (BME) communities; demanded increased policing; and made links between Black men and the crime of rape."
+According to Finn Mackay, accusations of racism were made against Reclaim the Night shortly after the first events in 1977.
+Claims were made that the original marches "purposely and unthinkingly chose routes through urban areas with a high proportion of Black and Minority Ethnic (BME) communities; demanded increased policing; and made links between Black men and the crime of rape."
 However, an examination of the first Reclaim the Night protests has found no evidence supporting these claims.